TissueMAPS/TissueMAPS/README.rst

     pipeline:

-        -   module: myModule1.py
+        -   source: my_python_module.py
-            handles: handles/myModule1.handles
+            handle: handles/my_python_module.handle.yml
             active: true

-        -   module: myModule2.r
+        -   source: my_r_module.r
-            handles: handles/myModule2.handles
+            handle: handles/my_r_module.handle.yml
             active: true

-        -   module: myModule3.m
+        -   source: my_m_module.m
-            handles: handles/myModule3.handles
+            handle: handles/my_m_module.handle.yml
             active: true

-        -   module: myModule4.jl
-            handles: handles/myModule4.handles
-            active: false

-Note that the working directory is by default the project folder.
-You can make use of the ``lib`` variable within the pipeline descriptor file to specify the path to the local copy of this repository, where the module files are located.
-Best practice is to have the ``handles`` folder in you project directory, because the specifications in the handles descriptor files are usually project specific (this is even required for the user interface).
-The **images** section will create a list of jobs with filenames and id for each job that will be stored in a *.jobs.json* job descriptor file.
+Handle files can in principle reside at any location and their path has to be provided in the pipeline descriptor file.
+The path to a handle file can be absolute or relative to the working directory (as in the example above).
+Module files must reside within this repository.
+The path to the local copy of the repository can either be provided by setting the ``JTLIB`` environment variable or by setting a value for the ``lib`` key within the pipeline descriptor file.
+All *channels* specified in **input** will be loaded by the program and the corresponding images made available to modules in the pipeline.

 .. _modules:

 Modules
 =======

-Modules are the actual executable code in your pipeline.
+Modules are the actual executable code in the pipeline.
 Each module is simply a file that defines a function with the same name as the file.

 .. _data:

 Data
 ----

-Modules can write data to *.data* HDF5 files on disk, which are stored in the *data* folder, a subdirectory of the project folder.

-The name of the data file is available to the module as ``kwargs["data_file"]``.
+Modules don't perform disk IO!
+Special modules are available for storing data generated within a pipeline, such as segmentation results and features extracted for the segmented objects.

 .. _figures:

 Figures
 -------

-Figures are written to *.html* files and stored in the *figures* folder on disk, a subdirectory of the project folder.
-The name of the figure file is available to the module as ``kwargs["figure_file"]``.
+Figures are generated using the `plotly <https://plot.ly/api/>`_ library and returned by modules as HTML strings.

 .. _module-expamples: